Wangquanlong/photonmind-PIC/README.md

 >> gc.add_condition(2, 1.65e-6, 0.01e-6)
 ```

-The first value passed into `add_condition` is the index of the output we are tying the condition to.
-The deep neural network used to train the model orders the outputs in a way consistent to this, the tables shown in [The Library](#heading-1), and the list produced by `Model.about`.
-The second and third values passed are the target and tolerance values, respectively.
+The first value passed into `add_condition` is the index of the output we tie the condition to.
+The deep neural network used to train the model, the tables shown in **The Library**, and the list produced by `Model.about` are all indexed in a consistent manner.
+The second and third values passed to the function are the target and tolerance values, respectively.

 We then solve for the device parameters that meet this condition, using the built-in parametric sweep.
-Note that you can use your own optimization script instead, using `Model.infer` to run inference of the model.
-We will solve using a resolution of 5:
+Note that you can use your own optimization script instead, using `Model.infer` to run inference on the model.
+In this example, we solve using a sweep resolution of 5:

 ```
 >> gc.solve(5)